 Add the Finishing Touches

-Finally, add finishing touches that'll give your guests a positive experience: Quality, fresh bedding and a plant or flowers go a long way in making guests comfortable while lending your room a little panache.
-Tick all these boxes and your guests will never want to leave.
+Add finishing touches that'll give your guests a positive experience: Quality, fresh bedding and a toiletry kit go a long way towards making guests comfortable, for example.

 - Basic toiletries